UnifiedControl/PyMCE/README.md

 WPF application for debugging local or service based PyMCE clients

 ###PyMCE_Service
-Service to easily provide MCE Receiver communication with other applications
+Service to easily provide MCE Receiver communication to other applications

 ###PyMCE_Tests
 Unit tests for the PyMCE Core library